 Log Service can generate an alarm based on your LogSearch Results.
 You can configure the alarm rules so that specific alarm content can be sent to you by using in-site notifications or DingTalk messages.

-For more information, see Set alarms.
+For more information, see Configure an alert.